gradle/gradle/subprojects/docs/src/docs/release/notes.md

 * [Michael Putters](https://github.com/mputters) - improved the native binaries support to use the Windows registry to locate available Windows SDKs
-* [Jean-Baptiste Nizet](https://github.com/jnizet) - improved HTML test reports to better report on ignored tests We love getting contributions from the Gradle community.
+* [Jean-Baptiste Nizet](https://github.com/jnizet) - improved HTML test reports to better report on ignored tests
+* [Piotr Kubowicz](https://github.com/Derbeth) - Documentation regarding incrementalness of tasks with no declared output

+We love getting contributions from the Gradle community.
 For information on contributing, please see [gradle.org/contribute](http://gradle.org/contribute).

 ## Known issues